Medicare while Overseas - In Brief

 Q :In what countries do I have access to reciprocal medical treatment?

 A : Currently, New Zealand, UK, Republic of Ireland, Sweden, The Netherlands, Finland, Italy, Belgium, Malta, Norway and Slovenia.
-Note that students from Norway, Finland, Malta and the Republic of Ireland aren’t covered by agreements with those countries.
+Note that students from Norway, Finland, Malta and the Republic of Ireland are not covered by agreements with those countries.

 For up to date details of the countries offering reciprocity and to access details of what is, and what isn't, covered by these arrangements, you should refer to the Medicare website.
 These Reciprocal Healthcare arrangements should not be seen as replacing the need for travel insurance or international health insurance if available.